 Employee Assistance Program (EAP): EAP is available to offer support to all Moravian employees at no cost.
 Learn more and access support services.

-Moravian College Counseling Center: During the academic year, the Counseling Center aims to enhance the mental wellness of the Moravian College Community by providing counseling and therapy services, psychiatric services, consultation, and outreach.
+Moravian University Counseling Center: During the academic year, the Counseling Center aims to enhance the mental wellness of the Moravian University Community by providing counseling and therapy services, psychiatric services, consultation, and outreach.
 The Counseling Center is committed to supporting the academic, social, and personal goals of Moravian students.
-We provide confidential individual, couples, and group counseling and therapy to all full-time undergraduate and graduate Moravian College students at no additional charge.
+We provide confidential individual, couples, and group counseling and therapy to all full-time undergraduate and graduate Moravian University students at no additional charge.
 To learn more, visit moravian.edu/counseling.

 If there are any accessibility concerns in relation to these protocols, students should contact email@example.com, and faculty or staff should visit the Human Resources website at moravian.edu/hr or call 610-861-1527.